 Landscaping in North Central Florida: Summer Mulch Matters

-The hot summer sun in North Florida can be really tough on the plants in your landscape.
+The hot summer sun in North Florida can be tough on the plants in your landscape.
 That, paired with the heavy rain, can easily make summer in the southeast the hardest season for your plants.

 All hope is not lost, though, as there is a simple solution that keeps your plants moist, protects their roots from the heat, and helps them retain nutrients that would otherwise be washed away with heavy rain.
 That solution is mulch.

-Mulching for the Summer Heat
+Why Mulch for the Summer Heat?

-If you’ve recently installed a new landscape and haven’t mulched it, there’s no better time than now.
+If you’ve recently installed a new landscape and haven’t mulched it, there’s no better time than now!
 When temperatures are in the nineties on a daily basis, the summer heat will quickly dry out your plants and cause them to wilt.
 A few days of this will cause your more sensitive plants to perish and prolonged exposure can take down even some of the more hardy plants in your garden.

-While there are many recommended varieties of heat-tolerant plants for your Florida landscape, we recommend you give your plants a fighting chance by mulching them as well.
+Pro tip: While there are many recommended varieties of heat-tolerant plants for your Florida landscape, we recommend you give your plants a fighting chance by mulching them as well.

 The Benefits of Mulching In Summer

 If you’ve ever stepped barefoot on Florida’s sandy soil during the summer you know how much of a difference a little cover can make.
 If the bare soil burns your skin, you’d better believe it will burn your plants too.
 Additionally, this helpful cover adds aesthetic value to your landscape, averts soil compaction, and prevents weed growth.

 During the summer months, it’s not uncommon for it to rain for two weeks straight and then, seemingly, take a couple of weeks off.
 During this dry spell, whether it’s a week or just a few days, the added heat can dehydrate even the hardiest plants.

 The intense rain we get during the summer months, while great for keeping your plants moist and cool, can actually cause nutrients in the soil to be diluted or washed away.
 You’ll often see an even yellowing of leaves during this time of year, indicating the loss of key nutrients, like nitrogen.

 Mulch Your Plants for Summer

-If you haven’t mulched before the summer temperatures set in, we highly recommend that you do.
-Alternatively, if you already have mulch in your landscape that is thinning out, summer is a great time to re-mulch.
+Pro tip: If you already have mulch in your landscape that is thinning out, summer is a great time to re-mulch.
 With all the added rain and heat, the summer months are sure to break down the existing mulch in your landscape.
 Adding fresh mulch can be a great preventative measure that will serve your garden for the rest of the year.

 Can’t decide on what type of mulch to use in your landscape?
 We offer a variety of types and colors to match every need.
 Our mulch is not only attractive and long-lasting, but it’s also all-natural and made from recycled tree debris.
 Contact the professionals at Gaston Mulch and Soil for expert mulch advice and a quote based on your location.